Systemic Resilience: COTA Meta-Strategy, 2021-2025

 1. Make all necessary adjustments to ensure health, safety, and quality curricular delivery.
 Safe, high-quality instruction continued despite COVID-19 pandemic.
 AEI curriculum audit undertaken by CAM.
 Significantly revised undergraduate studio art curriculum in SAAH approved.
 Significantly revised dance curricula in SOTD approved.
 New music curricula in Music Business and Entrepreneurship and new music ensembles in African Popular Music and Brass Band created in SOM.
 DW implemented restructured BA in DAS program for improved four-year student experience, and refined the minor in DAS to include new course offerings and streamlined student advising approval process.

 1. Develop COTA Universal Learning Outcomes (ULOs).
-COTA Universal Learning Outcomes Working Group convened, solicited feedback from stakeholder groups (including current students, faculty, and alumni via Qualtrics surveys) and drafted preliminary ULO document.
-This document included a shift in terminology from Universal Learning Outcomes to Common Learning Goals, to better reflect the intent of the working group.
+COTA Universal Learning Outcomes Working Group convened, solicited feedback from stakeholder groups (including current students, faculty, and alumni via Qualtrics surveys), and drafted preliminary document- shifting terminology from Universal Learning Outcomes to Common Learning Goals.

 2. Develop frames by which academic units engage in program-level analysis.
-Safe, high-quality instruction continued despite COVID-19 pandemic.
-In SAAH, new Studio undergraduate curriculum began implementation and new Graphic Design BA and significant revisions to Graphic Design BFA approved in unit.
-Gary R. Libby University Galleries began 3-year partnership with Institute for Studies in Latin American Art (ISLAA).
-Engaged Jeremy Mikolajczak, MFA in Art alum and Director of the Tucson Museum of Art, for the second iteration of a pilot program to invite a Guest Curator to work with students, faculty, and the Gary R. Libby University Galleries to produce the MFA Thesis Exhibitions.
-In School of Music, complete revision of undergraduate music history curriculum approved by faculty, greatly broadening content while reducing the overall number of courses by one.
-SOM Council of Representatives and full faculty officially endorsed the preliminary work necessary for the forthcoming BS Music Business/Entrepreneurship degree proposal, which will be submitted to the Provost for inclusion in UF’s 2022 Accountability Plan to the BOG.
-In SOTD, year one of new Dance BFA/BA/Minor curriculum began, and BFA Performance and BFA Production Proposals approved in unit.
-In DW, Digital Arts and Sciences Minor for UF Online and two new course requests submitted to UF Curriculum Committee.
+Safe, high-quality instruction continued despite the COVID-19 pandemic.
+In SAAH, new Studio BA and BFA undergraduate curricula began implementation, and a new Graphic Design BA and significant revisions to the Graphic Design BFA were approved in unit.
+The Gary R. Libby University Galleries began a three-year partnership with the Institute for Studies in Latin American Art (ISLAA).
+SAAH also engaged Jeremy Mikolajczak, MFA in Art alum and Director of the Tucson Museum of Art, for the second iteration of a pilot program to invite a Guest Curator to work with students, faculty, and the Gary R. Libby University Galleries to produce the MFA Thesis Exhibitions.
+In SOM, a complete revision of the undergraduate music history curriculum was approved by faculty, greatly broadening content while reducing the overall number of courses to allow for more elective credits.
+SOM Council of Representatives and full faculty officially endorsed the preliminary work necessary for the forthcoming Music Business and Entrepreneurship BS degree proposal, submitted to the Provost for inclusion in UF’s 2022 Accountability Plan to the Board of Governors (BOG).
+New courses were created in SOM including: Jazz, Hip Hop, and African Culture; African Popular Music and Globalization; Music and Audience; and Timbre: Critical Discussions; as well as new ensembles: British Brass Band and African Popular Music Ensemble.
+In SOTD, year one of the new Dance BFA/BA/Minor curriculum began, and BFA Performance and BFA Production Proposals were approved in unit, including two new BFA Production concentrations in Digital Media and Sound.
+SOTD also inaugurated a new introductory course, Introduction to Live Entertainment Design and Production, for all undergraduate degrees.
+CAM launched the new Creating Healthy Communities Digital Badge program.
+DW implemented a revised eight-semester BA in Digital Arts & Sciences (BADAS) and submitted the Digital Arts and Sciences Minor for UF Online and two new course requests to UF Curriculum Committee.

 1. Systematically review and, as appropriate, restructure the Curricular Approval Process.